 GMI-1070 has received Orphan Drug status and Fast Track status from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with sickle cell disease, if the treatment is found to be effective.

 In January 2013, GlycoMimetics, Inc. announced it had completed enrolling patients in a Phase 2 sickle cell disease trial with GMI-1070.
 GlycoMimetics enrolled 76 patients ages 12 to 60 at 22 trial sites in the United States and Canada.
 The company reported topline data from the trial in April 2013.
 In this trial, patients treated with GMI-1070 experienced reductions in time to reach resolution of VOC, length of hospital stay and use of opioid analgesics for pain management, in each case as compared to patients receiving placebo.

 For More Information

 GlycoMimetics posts information for all ongoing clinical trials on the National Institutes of Health’s (NIH) clinicaltrials.gov website.
-To learn more about GlycoMimetics’ clinical trial for GMI-1070 and who may be eligible to participate in the study, please visit http://clinicaltrials.gov/ct2/show/NCT01119833?term=glycomimetics&rank=1 or email: email@example.com.
+To learn more, please visit http://clinicaltrials.gov/ct2/show/NCT01119833?term=glycomimetics&rank=1 or email: firstname.lastname@example.org.

 For Community Organizations

 GlycoMimetics, Inc. is committed to partnering with those affected by sickle cell disease and the organizations that support them.
-To receive information about the GMI-1070 trial, please click on this link: Information for Sickle Cell Disease Community Organizations »
+Please click on this link to learn more: Information for Sickle Cell Disease Community Organizations »